Configure CPU and Memory for Confluent Platform in Confluent for Kubernetes

 memory: --- [7]

-• [1] resources describe the compute resource requirements for this component CR.
+resourcesdescribe the compute resource requirements for this component CR.[2]

-• [3] [6] Limits and requests for CPU resources are measured in CPU units.
+limitsdescribe the maximum amount of compute resources allowed.
+Your Confluent Platform component will throttle if it tries to use more resources than the values set here.[3]
+[6] Limits and requests for CPU resources are measured in CPU units.
 1 CPU unit is equivalent to 1 physical CPU core or 1 virtual core.

 Fractional CPU requests are allowed.
-For example, resources.requests.cpu: 0.5 requests half as much CPU time.
+For example,

-• [4] [7] Limits and requests for memory are measured in bytes.
+0.1is equivalent to the expression100m, which means “one hundred milli CPU”.[4]
+[7] Limits and requests for memory are measured in bytes.

-• [5] requests describe the minimum amount of compute resources required.
-If the requests section is omitted, it defaults to limits if that is explicitly specified in the same CR, and otherwise to the values defined for the Kubernetes cluster.
+requestsdescribe the minimum amount of compute resources required.
+If therequestssection is omitted, it defaults tolimitsif that is explicitly specified in the same CR, and otherwise to the values defined for the Kubernetes cluster.

 The following example CR specifies requests for 0.25 CPU and 64 MiB of memory.
 The limits are set to 0.5 CPU and 128 MiB of memory.